 The target for this measure is the Missouri availability, determined by the 2010 census, for both demographics tracked.
-While MoDOT has surpassed the target for women employed, we are trending down incrementally in both minorities and women as of the third quarter for FY 2021.
+While MoDOT has surpassed the target for women employed, we are trending down incrementally for minorities as of the fourth quarter for FY 2021.